This article was first published in Contingencies and is reproduced with permission of the author.

 The history of cash goes back almost 3,000 years.
-The first coins were used in China around 770 B.C.—followed by paper currency less than a century later—although the first minted coins hit the streets around 600 B.C., overseen by King Alyattes of Lydia, part of modern-day Turkey.
-The coins were made from electrum, a mixture of silver and gold that occurs naturally, and stamped with pictures that acted as denominations, such as an owl and a snake.
+The first coins were used in China around 770 B.C.—followed by This is often used as a generic expression to refer to banknotes, versus the “metal currency” expression, which refers to coins. less than a century later—although the first minted coins hit the streets around 600 B.C., overseen by King Alyattes of Lydia, part of modern-day Turkey.
+The coins were made from electrum, a mixture of White, shiny, and soft metal used to mint coins or medals. and gold that occurs naturally, and stamped with pictures that acted as denominations, such as an owl and a snake.

 In the United States, Alexander Hamilton—previously best known for his life-ending duel with Aaron Burr and, more recently, the hit Broadway musical—was the first secretary of the Treasury (1789–1795), presiding over creation of the First Bank of the United States, a forerunner of the modern Federal Reserve.
-Congress created the U.S. dollar in 1792, although the first colonial currency was issued in the Massachusetts Bay colony a century earlier, and later other colonies issued their own currencies.
+Congress created the U.S. Monetary unit of the United States of America, and a number of other countries e.g. Australia, Canada and New Zealand. in 1792, although the first colonial currency was issued in the Massachusetts Bay colony a century earlier, and later other colonies issued their own currencies.

 According to the Federal Reserve, as of early June there was $1.91 trillion worth of U.S. currency notes in circulation.
 Most of the big bills—$100 notes, also known as “Benjamins,” for their image of Benjamin Franklin—are held abroad, according to the World Economic Forum.
-Nearly 80% of $100 bills—and more than 60% of all bills—are held overseas, up from roughly 30% in 1980, the forum said, citing Federal Reserve Bank of Chicago statistics.
+Nearly 80% of $100 bills—and more than 60% of all bills—are held overseas, up from roughly 30% in 1980, the forum said, citing Federal See Central bank. of Chicago statistics.

 More recently, there has been a shortage of coins due to the pandemic.
-Federal Reserve Chair Jerome Powell said in a June 17 hearing before the House Financial Services Committee that the Fed has been working with the U.S. Mint and reserve banks to fix the temporary issue, The Washington Post reported.
+Federal Reserve Chair Jerome Powell said in a June 17 hearing before the House Financial Services Committee that the Fed has been working with the U.S. An industrial facility manufacturing coins. and reserve banks to fix the temporary issue, The Washington Post reported.

 “The places where you go to give your coins, and get credit at the store and get cash—you know, folding money—those have not been working.
 Stores have been closed,” Powell told the committee.
 “So the whole system has kind of … come to a stop.
 We’re well aware of this. … As the economy reopens, we’re seeing coins begin to move around again.”Some notable currency facts and figures: